mentics-ml-demo/online-ml/README.md

 # Notes:

 I specified t4g.small for size because they are free during 2024.
 Also, oddly enough, the on-demand t4g.small's are free, but it seems I was charged a few cents when running them as spot instances.
 So, these scripts are currently not running spot instances until that changes.

+TODO: After building everything, can go in manually and delete the load balancer delete the elastic ip